info@fast4trans.com

 Medical terminology translation refers to the process of converting medical terminologies from the source to the target text.
 Medical terminology refers to a wide range of words/ vocabulary/ expressions/ concepts, that are used in the medical or healthcare field.
 These terms can be anything such as anatomical structures diseases medical conditions operations disease treatments or names of medical devices.

-Medical terms are complex and challenging which can make medical translation a daunting task.
+Arabic medical terms are complex and challenging, which can make Arabic medical translation a daunting task.

 Prefixes and Suffixes

-Usually, we can divide medical terms into three sections the first one is the route which is the basic structure of the word of the word.
-Secondly, the prefix, which is the section that is put before the root, and thirdly is the suffix which is the section that is added at the end of the word.
-Prefixes are added to indicate location type quantity quality basically they give more sense to the root word.
-Unlike the prefix, the suffix has quite a different function because it usually indicates a procedure a function disorder a status of something, or a specialty.
+Usually, we can divide medical terms into three sections: the first one is the root, which is the basic structure of the word.
+Secondly, the prefix, which is the section that is put before the root, and thirdly is the suffix, which is the section that is added at the end of the word.
+Prefixes are added to indicate location, type, quantity, quality; basically, they give more sense to the root word.
+Unlike the prefix, the suffix has quite a different function because it usually indicates a procedure, a function, a disorder, a status of something, or a specialty.

 Let’s apply this to these health conditions: Hypothyroidism and hyperthyroidism.